-- The radio broadcasting industry in the US offers a wide range of broadcasting medium options, including top 40 music, urban radio, country, rock and alternative, talk and sports, news, and adult contemporary
+- The radio broadcasting industry in the US offers a wide range of broadcasting medium options, including top 40 music, urban radio, country radio, rock and alternative, talk and sports, news, and adult contemporary

 - Initially, top US radio stations in the US were only able to broadcast over AM/FM bands; now, it’s possible to access radio through a range of digital and online streaming stations.
 Additionally, more than 750 new low-power FM community stations have entered the airwaves since 2014.

-- Estimates suggest that there are around 15,330 US radio stations available to choose from.
+- Estimates suggest that around 15,330 US radio stations are available to choose from.
 The number of radio stations continues to increase as more local and low-power stations emerge around the country.